 Office of Climate Mobilization

 We call for a cabinet-level Office of Climate Mobilization to develop and continually update the details of the budgets and plans to achieve the goals.
-The Office of Climate Mobilization would be analogous to the Office of War Mobilization established during World War 2 to coordinate the mobilization of resources for the war effort.
-The federal government nationalized or built a quarter of US manufacturing during the war in order to turn industry on a dime into the “Arsenal of Democracy” to defeat the fascist Axis powers.
+The Office of Climate Mobilization would be analogous to the Office of War Mobilization established during World War II to coordinate the mobilization of resources for the war effort.
+The federal government nationalized or built a quarter of US manufacturing during the war in order to turn industry on a dime to defeat the fascist Axis powers.
 We need to do nothing less to defeat climate change.

 Centering Public Ownership and Manufacturing

-This Green New Deal budget is the only Green New Deal proposal to date that puts federal public works projects and manufacturing front and center.
-The federal government will plan and manage the construction of national, federally-owned electrical, transportation, internet, and housing systems, and will directly aid in the transformation of our manufacturing, agricultural, transportation, urban, and ecological systems for environmental sustainability.
+Our Green New Deal budget is the only Green New Deal proposal to date that puts federal public works projects and manufacturing front and center.
+The federal government will plan and manage the construction of national, federally owned electrical, transportation, internet, and housing systems and will directly aid in the transformation of our manufacturing, agricultural, transportation, urban, and ecological systems for environmental sustainability.
 It will rebuild our hollowed-out manufacturing sector for zero waste, zero greenhouse gas emissions, and clean energy.

 Public Enterprise and Worker Cooperatives

-Unlike the nationalized sector in World War 2, which was turned over after the war to the superrich and their giant corporations, the public enterprises created in this program will remain under public ownership for the benefit of all of the people.
-Some of these enterprises – for example, power utilities and railroads – will remain publicly-administered enterprises.
-Other public enterprises – for example, manufacturing plants – may be leased to worker cooperatives where the labor process and the distribution of net income will be under workers’ control and every worker will get their full, fair, and equitable share of the value their labor creates.
+Unlike the nationalized sector in World War II, which was turned over after the war to the superrich and their giant corporations, the public enterprises created in this program will remain under public ownership for the benefit of all of the people.
+Some of these enterprises—for example, power utilities and railroads—will remain publicly administered enterprises.
+Other public enterprises—for example, manufacturing plants—may be leased to worker cooperatives, where the labor process and the distribution of net income will be under workers’ control and every worker will get their full, fair, and equitable share of the value their labor creates.